ChrisKimZHT/O1-CODER/README.md

 #### - 2024-12-07
 - Updated the training code for the process reward model and Test Case Generator.
-- Updated the MCTS-based data synthesis code for O1-CODER [in progress].
+- Updated the MCTS-based data synthesis code for O1-CODER.

 #### - 2024-12-01
 - Updated the technical report for O1-CODER.